jbatson5/SCALE-test/docs/COVLIB.rst

 Mughabghab integral uncertainty.
-The uncertainty in the :sup:`149`\ Sm resonance capture integral is not provided in the 2006 edition of Mughabghab’s text; therefore it was set to the value of 5.7% which was obtained from an earlier tabulation by Mughabghab.\ [12]
+The uncertainty in the :sup:`149`\ Sm resonance capture integral is not provided in the 2006 edition of Mughabghab’s text; therefore it was set to the value of 5.7% which was obtained from an earlier tabulation by Mughabghab :cite:`mughabghab_thermal_2003`.

 .. _tab10-2-3:
 .. table:: Summary of changes made to covariance evaluations for the 44-group library.